Advanced short path distillation techniques have advanced tremendously for the curative industry.

-Short path distillation techniques have advanced tremendously for the cannabis industry.
-It’s important to have a basic understanding of the process before diving into the advanced techniques.
+It’s important to have a basic understanding of Advanced Short Path Distillation before diving into the advanced techniques.
 We suggest reading some of our previous articles on fractional distillation & engaging with some hands on experience to perfect operation of the equipment.
 This is information that we make openly available, while others may charge for consultations you can find a major resource here.
 This process was refined through benchmark testing with numerous skilled technicians.

 Mastering Winterization – Fat, Lipid, Wax Removal Process

 This process of winterization was originally developed by Summit Research during our early stages of R&D. We’ve changed things up to improve efficiency compared to traditional winterization techniques.
 Here is the original Summit Research winterization technique :

 - Melt down your base starting material (oleoresin) at a 1:10 ratio with alcohol to create a “solution”.